 This plan is ideally suited for customers whose appliances are over 4 years.
 Appliance protection plan covers damages that result due to regular wear and tear, so if you have brand new devices, chances are that you won’t need frequent repairs.

-Also, this is not a free of cost arrangement.
+Also, this is not free of cost arrangement.
 As a matter of fact, none of the plans discussed here are free.
 They do cost money, but the amount is nominal as compared to how much you will be paying if you had to carry out the repairs and replacements by yourself.

 Home warranties cover almost all the major appliances and systems in your home.
 They don’t cover the outdoor devices like sprinklers and all that.
 Read your policy document to get a better idea.
-You can also read a brief description about the appliances that are covered.
+You can also read a brief description of the appliances that are covered.
 This is the best insurance for household items.

-If you think that this is the ideal plan for you, we suggest that you read more about Home Warranty before you make a move.
+If you think that this is the ideal plan for you, we suggest that you read more about Household Warranty before you make a move.

 This too is a familiar name.
 It is the kind of warranty that the appliance’s manufacturer provides for a limited period of time.
 Meaning that when you purchase a brand new appliance, the manufacturer’s warranty agrees to repair/ replace your device if something happens to it during the stated warranty period.
 The time frame changes from manufacturer to manufacturer.
 The average is often 1 year.